grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

     // you can disable logging by setting this to nil
     Logger:          pyroscope.StandardLogger,

-    // optionally, if authentication is enabled, specify the API key:
-    // AuthToken:    os.Getenv("PYROSCOPE_AUTH_TOKEN"),

     // you can provide static tags via a map:
     Tags:            map[string]string{"hostname": os.Getenv("HOSTNAME")},